Percedal15019/Akash_Khoj/README.md

 - **Browser Geolocation API** — Built-in browser feature that gets a user's GPS coordinates (with permission).
 - **n8n Webhook** — Automation endpoint that receives data and triggers workflows (e.g., for a chatbot backend like Galileo AI).

+<h1>🤩 Features</h1>

+The main features of my Project is the Scroll-Driven Animation which the main page of Akash khoj uses.
+How it works - At its core, the entire background is a 36-frame space sequence rendered on an HTML5 Canvas — you literally control the cinematic by scrolling.
+Scroll slowly and the space scene drifts gently; scroll fast and it rushes past.
+The page preloads all 36 frames before revealing itself, so the experience is always completely smooth.

+The other aspects of this are as follows:

+-1) **Lunara — Moon Phase Tracker**
+An interactive 3D moon visualization app that shows the exact lunar phase and lighting for any selected date, along with live weather data to calculate a stargazing score based on moon brightness, wind, and cloud coverage.
+It also includes a calendar, circular weather gauges, and upcoming lunar events like Full Moons and Supermoons.

+-2) **Nebula Air Index (NAI)**
+A real-time air quality monitoring dashboard that automatically detects your location and displays your city’s AQI instantly, alongside live AQI data from 12 major global cities.
+It uses a six-tier international scale (Good to Hazardous) and presents the information in a visually immersive space-themed interface.

+-3) **Hermes HandBook**
+A virtual astronomy codex designed as an interactive 3D flipbook that mimics an ancient Roman manuscript, complete with Latin headings, classical typography, and atmospheric candlelit visuals.
+It delivers educational content about stars, constellations, and planets through an immersive, book-like reading experience.